Skip to Main Content

 In today's interconnected world, the concept of a "local" bank has evolved.
 Many financial institutions, even those without a physical branch nearby, offer online and remote services that provide what they would call a seamless experience.

-On the other hand, the distinction between a bank with in-house underwriting and decision-making processes and one without is as clear-cut as it seems.
-When the underwriter and loan decision-makers office together – which is often the case at community banks – the expected turnaround time is literally that much faster.
+The distinction between a bank with in-house underwriting and decision-making processes and one without is as clear-cut as it seems.
+The expected turnaround time is much faster when the underwriter and loan decision-makers work together – which is often the case at community banks.
 It can often make a substantial difference when you need closing to happen in a constrained time period.

 Myth 4: Applying for a Mortgage Will Hurt Your Credit